pl4nty/anutimetable/README.md

 ## Development

+> [!IMPORTANT]
+> The source of the course data is currently the [old timetable
+> (timetabling.anu.edu.au)](https://timetabling.anu.edu.au/sws2024/).
+Some courses are, for whatever reason, not added
+> there, and therefore there is currently nothing we can do to add them to this timetable.
+>
+> We will be switching to new APIs with a planned rewrite, so this issue should be eventually resolved.

 **Components:**
 * A React.js front-end in `/src` and `/public`.
 It's hosted as an Azure Static Web App by @pl4nty (free tier).
 Commits to master are deployed to timetable.cssa.club minutes later via a GitHub Action.
 Commits to open PR's are pushed to staging URL's for testing.
 * A Python scraping script in `scraper` inherited from anutimetable.com that scrapes the official ANU timetable website.
 It is run once a day by a GitHub Action and the results are saved to `public/timetable*.json`.